 * Denmark : EU does not lower standards because of Ukraine : In an interview with the Financial Times on June 29, Danish Finance Minister Lars Lokke Rasmussen affirmed that his Government supports granting EU membership to Ukraine, Moldova, Georgia and countries in the Western Balkans.

-But he said the “geopolitical situation” did not justify avoiding governance reforms.
-The Danish finance minister said the EU risked “importing instability” if it relaxed its democracy and anti-corruption standards to speed up the admission of Ukraine and other candidate countries.
+But he said the “geopolitical circumstances” did not justify avoiding governance reforms.
+The EU risks “importing instability” if it relaxes democracy and anti-corruption standards to speed up the admission of Ukraine and other candidate countries, according to Denmark’s finance minister.
 (Reuters)

-Acknowledging that the two countries have disagreements, the US Treasury Secretary also emphasized that Washington will continue to protect its national security interests.
-She stated: "The United States is taking and will continue to take action to protect our national security interests.
+Acknowledging that the two countries have disagreements, the US Treasury Secretary also stressed that Washington will continue to protect its national security interests.
+She stated: "The United States is and will continue to act to protect its national security interests.
 We will do that even if it causes some economic damage."

 According to Treasury Secretary Janet Yellen, economic competition will benefit both countries: “Healthy competition benefits American and Chinese businesses and workers.
 This is both possible and desirable.”
 (AFP)